-I am proud to be a Northern Arizona University Lumberjack, having graduated in 1992 with a degree in English Literature.
+Proud to be a Lumberjack, I graduated from Northern Arizona University in 1992 with a degree in English.
 After graduating, I worked for the Forest Service on the Mormon Lake Ranger District for several years as a wildland firefighter on Engine 5-1 and the Mormon Lake Hotshot crew.
 Fighting fire was good for my checking account but bad for my aging joints.
 I returned to NAU where I pursued my post-degree teaching certification and completed student teaching at Sinagua High School in 2002.
 During this time, I worked at the Coconino County Juvenile Detention Center as a Youth Care Worker and coached wrestling.
 I have coached wrestling for about twenty-five years.
 In August of 2017 I completed my Masters of Fine Arts degree in writing.

-As a freelance writer, my work has appeared in the following publications: Arizona Highways, Atticus Review, Bartleby Snopes, Flagstaff Live, Off the Coast, and The Saint George News.
+As a freelance writer, my work has appeared in the following publications: Arizona Highways, Atticus Review, Bartleby Snopes, Clover, a Literary Rag, Flagstaff Live, Off the Coast, and The Saint George News.
 Theatrikos Theatre Company has staged two of my ten-minute plays in conjunction with Northern Arizona Playwriting Showcase.

 I am blessed to have a lovely wife and family.
-My interests include reading, writing, mountain biking, canoeing, judo, wrestling, woodcutting, and visiting my two favorite cities other than Flagstaff: Winslow and Yuma.
+My interests include reading, writing, mountain biking, canoeing, judo, wrestling, woodcutting, and visiting my two favorite cities other than Flagstaff: Clarkdale and Yuma.